Conjunctive Adverbs List: Definitions, Usage, and Examples

 Here are a few quick tips to help you become a pro with conjunctive adverbs:

-- Don’t forget the punctuation.
-Always check for the semicolon and comma structure.
+Always check for the semicolon and comma structure when joining independent clauses.

 Belekar Sir is the founder and lead instructor at Belekar Sir’s Academy, a trusted name in English language education.
 With over a decade of teaching experience, he has helped thousands of students—from beginners to advanced learners—develop fluency, confidence, and real-world communication skills.
 Known for his practical teaching style and deep understanding of learner needs, Belekar Sir is passionate about making English accessible and empowering for everyone.
 When he’s not teaching, he’s creating resources and guides to support learners on their journey to mastering spoken English.